ashmitha15/Face-Recognition--API/README.md

-# Face-Recognition-Api
-A face recognition app (has code of the backend)
+# A backend repo of the Face-Recognition-React app